Log inSign up for free

 Your responses are in!

-You skip towards your survey’s Analyze tab, and almost immediately, you spot your Net Promoter Score®.
+You skip towards your survey’s Analyze tab and, almost immediately, you spot your Net Promoter® Score (NPS).
 Suddenly, you panic.
 You’re confused about how it was calculated and you don’t know whether the score is good or bad.

 Worry not!
 You’ve landed on the right blog post.
-We’ll show you how the NPS is determined and answer the long-held question, “What is a good Net Promoter Score?” so that you can easily contextualize your rating.
+We’ll show you how the NPS is determined and answer the long-standing question “What is a good Net Promoter Score?” so that you can contextualise your rating with ease.

-The respondent is asked to select a rating on a 0-10 scale, with 0 being the least likely to recommend and 10 being the most.
-Once the responses come back, you’d segment each respondent into one of three groups, based on their rating: Promoters (9 or 10 rating), Passives (7 or 8 rating), and Detractors (0 through 6 rating).
+The respondent is asked to select a rating on a 0-10 scale, with 0 being the least likely to recommend and 10 being the most likely.
+Once the responses come back, you segment each respondent into one of three groups, based on their rating: Promoters (9 or 10 rating), Passives (7 or 8 rating) and Detractors (0 to 6 rating).

 You can then calculate your NPS using the following formula:

-Note: You can get the percentage of Promoters by taking the total number of Promoters, dividing it by the number of respondents, and multiplying the result by 100.
-You’d do the same to get the percentage of Detractors, only you’d use the total number of Detractors instead of Promoters.
+Note: You can get the percentage of Promoters by taking the total number of Promoters, dividing it by the number of respondents and multiplying the result by 100.
+You’d do the same to get the percentage of Detractors, except that you’d use the total number of Detractors instead of Promoters.

 The resulting score can range from a low of -100 to a high of +100.

-According to our global benchmark data, which accounts for the NPS of more than 150,000 organizations, the average score is +32.
+According to our global benchmark data, which accounts for the NPS of more than 150,000 organisations, the average score is +32.

 Here’s a closer look at the global benchmark numbers:

-• The lower quartile of organizations (or the bottom 25% of performers) have an NPS of 0 or lower.
+• The lower quartile of organisations (or the bottom 25% of performers) have an NPS of 0 or lower.

 • The median NPS is +44.
-(Half of organizations have an NPS below this score, and the other half have a score that’s higher.)
+(Half of organisations have an NPS below this score and the other half have a score that’s higher.)

-• The upper quartile of organizations (or the top 25% of performers) have an NPS of +72 or higher.
+• The upper quartile of organisations (or the top 25% of performers) have an NPS of +72 or higher.

-Comparing yourself to all of the other organizations isn’t always the best representation of how you’re doing, since the customer experience can vary (a lot!) by industry.
-For example, according to the American Customer Satisfaction Index, subscription television service providers offer a significantly worse customer experience than internet retail businesses.
+Comparing yourself to all of the other organisations isn’t always the best representation of how you’re doing, since the customer experience can vary (a lot) from one industry to another.

-So what is a good Net Promoter Score for organizations in your space?
-Here’s a breakdown across 3 common categories: professional services (legal, financial, etc.), technology (telecommunications, computer manufacturers, etc.), and consumer goods and services (retailers, restaurants, etc.):
+So what is a good Net Promoter Score for organisations in your space?
+Here’s a breakdown across three common categories: professional services (legal, financial, etc.), technology (telecommunications, computer manufacturers, etc.) and consumer goods and services (retailers, restaurants, etc.):

 IndustryProfessional servicesTechnology companiesConsumer goods and services